-• In early December, the diocesan office will receive a reminder to complete and submit the online annual report form and an invoice for the annual fee is sent to the director of the diocesan office or lead agent.
+- Fees are waived on the re-approval year. - In early December, the diocesan office will receive a reminder to complete and submit the online annual report form and an invoice for the annual fee is sent to the director of the diocesan office or lead agent.
 Payment is due in the USCCB Office by March 1 and the annual report is due by January 31.
 The office is assessed one-half the annual fee when initial approval is granted during a spring meeting of the Subcommittee.
 Fees are assessed even if in a given year the diocese has not certified specialized ministers.